Azure IoT C SDK Port¶

 The above guide shows how to run only one of the provided samples.
 To write your own programs using the SDK please read

 the following instructions.
-It may be helpful for other architectures, like armv7m7-imxrt106x-evk
+It may be helpful for other architectures, like armv7m7-imxrt106x-evk, where the

 previously generated sample may not work.
 That’s the reason, why the following example is adjusted to the configuration